Updated: December 2019

-This server is committed to being family-friendly.
+This Minecraft server is committed to being family-friendly.
 They have a clear Code of Conduct and rules system, as well as a tutorial.
 This could be great for a younger child, who may need help learning the ins and outs of server play.
 Cubeville also features a land and chest protection system–so no need to worry about griefing.
 You can check them out further at www.cubeville.org.

 If you have an older child, or you are interested in playing with your child, this may be the server for you.
 Like Cubeville, Towncraft has grief protection in place, so no need to worry about that.
 But, it also has a bit of a story narrative going on–wherein it’s up to the players to rebuild the world after a meteor crash.

 But, what really impresses us is the library–where each book has been written by a player.
 Your child can read books by other players there, and even write their own.
 There is no land protection in place, but there is protection for chests and doors.
 The mod team is very active and has a positive reputation for sorting out any griefing problems.

 Autcraft is a slightly more unique server–it caters to children on the autism spectrum and their parents.
 Adults, some with autism, moderate the server and work hard to keep it a fun place.
-This is one case where it may just be better for you to read the testimonials. (http://www.autcraft.com/testimonials)
+This is one case where it may just be better for you to read the testimonials.

 If you’ve got a family with multiple children who all like Minecraft, this may be the one for your household.
 It features multiple ‘worlds’ of varying difficulty and complexity.
 So an older child can play on the same server as a younger one, but not have to worry about being ‘stuck with the babies’ all the time.
 There is also an active connected forum, which can allow your child to show off their creations to other players, as well as find the answers to their questions.

 Those are our top picks for kid-friendly Minecraft servers.
 Hopefully, it eased some of your fears about server play and gave you some methods to evaluate each server for you and your child’s needs.
 Let us know what you think about these servers in the comments.
-Happy crafting!